Kayo Dot: Musical style

-Unlike maudlin of the Well, Kayo Dot's sound is a mixture of black metal, atmospheric metal, and chamber music.
+Unlike Maudlin of the Well, Kayo Dot's sound is a mixture of black metal, atmospheric metal, and chamber music.
 The label on their debut reads, "Kayo Dot powerfully integrates elements of modern classical composition with layers of guitars and vocals more common to rock and metal."
 The group's sound continually changes from album to album, and this unpredictability has become one of their trademarks.

 Early Kayo Dot recordings are notable for their classical leanings and composition, as well as their eclectic instrumentation.
 Loud walls of guitars and quiet interludes are equally common, which has led to their music being labeled post-metal, post-rock, progressive rock and avant-garde.
 All of their music is thoroughly composed, with no improvisation.
 Kayo Dot is known for employing the complex instrumentation of progressive rock, with song lengths and structures reminiscent of classical.

-Toby Driver has said that his influences in Kayo Dot include artists such as The Cure, Scott Walker, Emperor, Ulver, John Zorn, Gorguts, and Björk.
+Toby Driver has said that his influences in Kayo Dot include artists such as The Cure, Scott Walker, Emperor, Ulver, John Zorn, Gorguts, Björk, and Susumu Hirasawa.
 He has denied the presence of jazz in Kayo Dot music.